cse110-fa21-group2/cse110-fa21-group2/admin/phase1.md

 ## Current State
-Currently the steps of our pipeline proceed as followed after a programmer begins working on an issue
+Currently the steps of our pipeline proceed as follows after a programmer begins working on an issue
 1. code, actually programming a solution to an issue

 ### Continuous Integration